9cents/game-executables/README.md

-Run Dodgeware-Mac OSX.dmg for Mac User.
+Run DodgeWare-Mac OSX.dmg for Mac User.
-Run Dodgeware-Windows.exe for Windows User.
+Run DodgeWare-Windows.exe for Windows User.
-Put Dodgeware-Windows.pck file in the same file directory as the exe
+Put DodgeWare-Windows.pck file in the same file directory as the exe